Optimal-amplification-bound/Decomposition-Based-Optimal-Bounds-for-Shuffle-DP/README.md

 # Decomposition-Based Optimal Bounds for Privacy Amplification via Shuffling

-This repository contains the code for our paper:
+This repository contains the code for the paper:
 **"Decomposition-Based Optimal Bounds for Privacy Amplification via Shuffling."**

 We develop an efficient algorithm to compute the optimal privacy amplification bounds in the shuffle model using decomposition-based methods.
 Our implementation supports a wide range of specific local randomizers and provides both upper and lower bounds with high precision.